 The VCHRGD Seven Pro is a 7.4kW charger that covers most home charging needs in the UK.
 It’s built for Type 2 EVs and you can pick tethered or untethered, depending on your preference for cable convenience or flexibility.
 As a newer brand, VCHRGD may have a smaller installer network compared to long-established brands in the industry.

 It’s all about smart charging, solar integration, and straightforward use at home.
-The compact design, app control, and features make it just as handy for daily charging as for more managed, shared setups.
-The Seven Pro offers a strong feature-to-price ratio, providing advanced features like solar integration and smart tariff support at a lower cost than many competitors, who may charge £200-300 more.
+The compact design, app control, and features make it just as handy for daily charging as for more managed, shared setups, and it is generally positioned at the value end of the smart charger market.

 Charging Speed, Power Output, and Home Suitability